SimFL-Lab/SimFL-Lab.github.io/_pages/research.md

 ### 2012

-[1] S Hong, Andrew L. Johnson, and Brett A. Peters, “Batch picking in narrow-aisle order picking systems with consideration for picker blocking”, European Journal of Operational Research, 221(3), 557-570 (2012)
+[1] S Hong, AL Johnson, and BA Peters, “Batch picking in narrow-aisle order picking systems with consideration for picker blocking”, European Journal of Operational Research, 221(3), 557-570 (2012)

-[2] S Hong, Andrew L. Johnson, and Brett A. Peters, “Large-scale order batching in parallel-aisle picking systems ”, IIE Transactions, 44(2), 88-106 (2012)
+[2] S Hong, AL Johnson, and BA Peters, “Large-scale order batching in parallel-aisle picking systems ”, IIE Transactions, 44(2), 88-106 (2012)

-[3] S Hong and Amarnath Banerjee, “A large-scale distributed decision-making procedure for a single-machine scheduling problem”, International Journal of Production Research, 50(20), 5795-5808 (2012)
+[3] S Hong and A Banerjee, “A large-scale distributed decision-making procedure for a single-machine scheduling problem”, International Journal of Production Research, 50(20), 5795-5808 (2012)